 Fear is a paradox.
 It's not intuitive.
 The more you fight the symptoms, the more intense your symptoms will become.
 To overcome social anxiety, you have to do the opposite of your natural inclination.
 No wonder so many people get caught for years and decades.
-You can't think or talk your way out of this problem.
-Once you understand how fear works and the paradox, you'll have taken the first important step to overcoming this.
+To overcome social anxiety, you have to understand fear and how to get out of this self-perpetuating trap (symptoms = decreased confidence = poor self-image= more intense symptoms).

-The course explains how to step in and when to step in to stop that cycle.
-It explains the two stages of fear: First fear and second fear.
-You can't control first fear, but you can control second fear.
+The course explains how to step in and when to step in to stop that self-perpetuating trap.

-Are your symptoms common and normal?
-They are common for someone with elevated anxiety levels.
+To answer the second part of your question: Are my symptoms common and normal?
+Intense symptoms are common for someone with elevated anxiety levels.
 Your symptoms mean that your nervous system is working perfectly (as it as designed to work).
 It's just that the primitive part of your brain (the amygdala) is interpreting that situation as dangerous when it's not really dangerous.
 So your brain is setting off false alarms and tricking you.
 See the next blog on fear levels.
 Sounds like you were in the medium-to-high fear level, and the symptoms you described are common once you get into that fear level.
-Being in the medium-to-high fear level means that your brain basically has set off a false alarm and has tricked you.
-Desensitization training can help to reset your primitive alarm system.
+Desensitization training can help to retrain your primitive alarm system.